Intercontinental Collaborations #7

 Sherwood Chen (Performer for Sight Unseen) As a performer, Sherwood Chen has worked with artists including Anna Halprin, Xavier Le Roy, Amara Tabor-Smith, Min Tanaka, Dohee Lee, l’agence touriste, Marina Abramovic, Sara Shelton Mann, inkBoat and Grisha Coleman.
 He leads workshops for dancers and performers internationally, and for over twenty years has contributed to Body Weather movement research initiated by Tanaka and his contemporaries.

-Tiffany Taylor (Performer for Sight Unseen) Tiffany Taylor is a blind theater artist working to bring greater accessibility to the performing arts and challenging society’s perceptions of those with disabilities.
-She has worked with numerous disability awareness groups and currently serves as a Social Media and Advocacy Chair for Blind Pride International.
-She advises on the creation and implementation of audio description, touch tours, captions, sign language interpretation, wheelchair access and attention to a wide range of access considerations, which is not only necessary to make performance accessible to people with disabilities, but also beneficial for everyone involved.
+Tiffany Taylor (Performer for Sight Unseen) is a queer and self-identified disabled performance artist working to bring greater accessibility to the performing arts and challenging society’s perceptions of those with disabilities.
+She has worked with numerous disability awareness groups and She advises on the creation and implementation of audio description, touch tours, captions, sign language interpretation, wheelchair access and attention to a wide range of access considerations, which is not only necessary to make performance accessible to people with disabilities, but also beneficial for everyone involved.
+As a blind performer, she hopes to challenge questions of perception, identity, possibility and the creative process.
+She holds a BA in Theatre from Adrian College-Adrian Michigan and has studied Shakespeare at the University of Oxford.
+She has performed at Carnegie Hall as a member of the Adrian College Choir and has competed as a National Association of Teachers of Singing vocalist as well as an actor as an Irene Ryan Scholarship nominee at the Kennedy Center American College Theatre Festival.
+Her passions are performance and disability and the intersections of these worlds.
+She has experience in acting, musical theatre vocal performance and contact improvisation dance.